RadicalZephyr/bitburner-todos/TASKS.md

    * Commit the new script with a message prefixed by `[tools]`.

 This utility will allow developers to quickly estimate a script’s RAM requirements based on the same simplistic search method described in `src/AGENTS.md`.

+## Improve Max Hacking Percent Calculation

+I think there is a lot of room for improvement in how we calculate how valuable a target is.

+Read `src/batch/expected_value.ts`, `src/batch/harvest.ts`, and
+`src/batch/task_selector.ts`.
+Currently, when we calculate the `expectedValuePerRamSecond` we calculate it based on hacking with only one thread.
+We also don't take into account how many batches can end per second.
+These deficiencies cause us to undervalue how profitable a target could be.

+On the other hand, we also don't consider whether we have enough space to spawn a fully saturated pipeline of batches, both in terms of total free RAM and in how fragmented that RAM is.
+These deficiencies cause us to overvalue some targets that we can't actually effectively hack at full capacity.

+I think we could improve the task selector substantially if we incorporate the above improvements into our calculation of how valuable a task is to hack.

+In order to implement these improvements we need to enhance the information that the MemoryAllocator returns to clients from the `getFreeRam` request.
+In addition to the total amount of free RAM, we should include a list of the contiguous free chunks of RAM and their sizes.